oasis-tcs/xacml-spec/xacml-v4.0-csd01.md

 * NOTE: It is not necessary for an implementation to actually follow these steps.
 It is only necessary to produce results identical to those that would be produced by following these steps.

-1. If the **_attributes_** category given by the `Category` attribute is not found or does not have a `<Content>` child element, then the return value is either “Indeterminate” or an empty **_bag_** as determined by the `MustBePresent` attribute; otherwise, construct an XML data structure suitable for xpath processing from the `<Content>` element in the **_attributes_** category given by the Category attribute.
+1. If the **_attributes_** category given by the `Category` attribute is not found or does not have a `<Content>` child element, then the return value is either `Indeterminate` or an empty **_bag_** as determined by the `MustBePresent` attribute; otherwise, construct an XML data structure suitable for xpath processing from the `<Content>` element in the **_attributes_** category given by the Category attribute.
 The data structure shall be constructed so that the document node of this structure contains a single document element which corresponds to the single child element of the `<Content>` element.
 The constructed data structure shall be equivalent to one that would result from parsing a stand-alone XML document consisting of the contents of the `<Content>` element (including any comment and processing-instruction markup).
-Namespace declarations from the `<Content>` element and its ancestor elements for namespace prefixes that are “visibly utilized”, as defined by [[exc-c14n](#exc-c14n)], within the contents MUST be present.
+Namespace declarations from the `<Content>` element and its ancestor elements for namespace prefixes that are "visibly utilized", as defined by [[exc-c14n](#exc-c14n)], within the contents MUST be present.
 Namespace declarations from the `<Content>` element or its ancestor elements for namespace prefixes that are not "visibly utilized" MAY be present.
 The data structure must meet the requirements of the applicable XPath version.

 2. Select a context node for XPath processing from this data structure.
 If there is a `ContextSelectorId` attribute, the context node shall be the node selected by applying the XPath expression given in the **_attribute_** value of the designated **_attribute_** (in the **_attributes_** category given by the `<AttributeSelector>` `Category` attribute).
-It shall be an error if this evaluation returns no node or more than one node, in which case the return value MUST be an “Indeterminate” with a status code "urn:oasis:names:tc:xacml:1.0:status:syntax-error".
+It shall be an error if this evaluation returns no node or more than one node, in which case the return value MUST be an `Indeterminate` with a status code `urn:oasis:names:tc:xacml:1.0:status:syntax-error`.
 If there is no `ContextSelectorId`, the document node of the data structure shall be the context node.

 3. Evaluate the XPath expression given in the `Path` attribute against the xml data structure, using the context node selected in the previous step.
-It shall be an error if this evaluation returns anything other than a sequence of nodes (possibly empty), in which case the `<AttributeSelector>` MUST return “Indeterminate” with a status code "urn:oasis:names:tc:xacml:1.0:status:syntax-error".
-If the evaluation returns an empty sequence of nodes, then the return value is either “Indeterminate” or an empty **_bag_** as determined by the `MustBePresent` attribute.
+It shall be an error if this evaluation returns anything other than a sequence of nodes (possibly empty), in which case the `<AttributeSelector>` MUST return `Indeterminate` with a status code `urn:oasis:names:tc:xacml:1.0:status:syntax-error`.
+If the evaluation returns an empty sequence of nodes, then the return value is either `Indeterminate` or an empty **_bag_** as determined by the `MustBePresent` attribute.

 4. If the data type is a primitive data type, convert the text value of each selected node to the desired data type, as specified in the `DataType` attribute.
 Each value shall be constructed using the appropriate constructor function from
 [[XF](#xf)] Section 5 listed below, corresponding to the specified data type.